RyanKennon/okta-AD-integration/README.md

 ## Prerequisites

 This is the second lab of the [Okta IAM Lab Series](https://github.com/RyanKennon/Okta-Lab-Series/tree/main).
+Complete all previous labs before starting this one.

 The following should be in place before starting: